 Kroc Rows Advantages and Benefits

-What makes lunges such a good exercise?
+What makes this such a good exercise?
 Good question!
-The main benefits and advantages of lunges are:
+The main benefits and advantages of Kroc rows are:

 1. Heavy weights AND high reps